 That trust is shown throughout Justice League #46.
 John Stewart staying behind to deal with the Spectre controlled Amazons is a great example of that.
 There was no arguing from any of the Justice League members even though Wonder Woman could’ve said she would help try to calm her sisters.
 All of the Justice League members trusted John to be able to use his Green Lantern powers to at least buy them the time they need and keep Queen Hippolyta and the Amazons from killing each other.

 We also see that with how Wonder Woman takes charge as the leader in this mission as well.
-The Justice League know that when it comes to mythology and Themyscira that Wonder Woman is the expert in the group.
-Even Batman, who Venditti has not hesitated to show has a hard time trusting other on the team, follows Wonder Woman’s lead.
-There being little time for a divide made the sense of urgency as Wonder Woman led the Justice League into Tartarus come off the page.
+The Justice League knows that when it comes to mythology and Themyscira that Wonder Woman is the expert in the group.
+Even Batman, who Venditti has not hesitated to show has a hard time trusting others on the team, follows Wonder Woman’s lead.
+There is little time for a divide made the sense of urgency as Wonder Woman led the Justice League into Tartarus come off the page.

 At the same time, Venditti does a good job spotlighting the Amazons in this issue.
 Venditti reminds the readers how Themyscira stays out of the rest of the world and does everything in their power to keep things in house.
 That motivation plays in well with how Spectre is able to use its powers to tap into the rage people have.
 And Wonder Woman bringing the Justice League to Themyscira without permission was good fuel for Spectre to use in order to turn the Amazons against the Justice League.
 It also made the visual of the dead Amazons who were protecting the Tartarus gate even more powerful as Spectre tapped into the pride of these characters as warriors.